5 WAYS TO PREVENT FROZEN PIPES

-As the temperature outside starts to get colder, it is important for homeowners to pay attention to the weather forecast.
+As the temperature outside starts to get colder, it is important to pay attention to the weather forecast.
 While most data reports that pipes will burst when the temperature is at 20 degrees or lower, they will sometimes freeze and burst right at freezing, which is 32 degrees.
 Water in your pipes can actually freeze in place.
 It’s sort of like a traffic jam.
 As more water freezes and gathers in one area of pipe, the pressure in that area builds.
 If the pressure becomes too much, the pipe will burst.
 Burst pipes can cost anywhere between $100 and $5,000 to repair, and this is just the repair.
 It doesn’t include the cost of water damage to keepsakes, furniture, and your home.
 The key is to prevent the right conditions from happening for the water to freeze, so we need to look at controlling the temperature and water movement.
 There are a few things you can do on your own to help reduce the risk of your pipes freezing and bursting and having to call an emergency plumber for pipes bursting.

 - Insulate – making sure your home is properly insulated will help your HVAC system work efficiently by keeping the warm air inside during the winter and keeping the cold air in during the summer.
 Keeping your home warm will reduce the chances of a burst pipe because the pipe and water within it will be less likely to drop below freezing temperatures.
 Aside from insulating the living areas, you should also insulate the attic, the crawl space, or the basement.
 While the HVAC isn’t actively heating those spaces, the insulation will still keep things warmer than without it.
 Also consider sealing any gaps or cracks you might have in window frames or doors.